IgorEmerick/api-to-do-fastify/README.md

 **Create task**
 ***

-- [x] Should be possible create a task using task title, description, stage id and owners ids.
+- [x] Should be possible create a task.
 - [x] Should not be possible create a task to a stage that does not exists.
 - [x] Must request authentication.
 - [x] Must request at least edit permission on task project.